godlikecpu/LostInTranslation/README.md

-# Lost In Translation
+# Lost In Translation :notebook_with_decorative_cover:

-## Lost in translation is a web application based on React.js where the user can translate English words and short sentences to American sign language.
+Lost in translation is a web application based on React.js where the user can translate English words and short sentences to American sign language.

 ## Features: